-E. EXAM/QUIZ POLICY
+E. EXAM/QUIZ POLICY: RN-BSN Program

-- 1. The student is required to take exams and quizzes when scheduled. - 2.
-Absence from an exam or quiz will be considered excused only in the event of illness or other imperative reasons and with the proper notification of faculty. - 3.
-Students must ask the instructor for permission to postpone the exam or quiz prior to the time of the scheduled exam.
-If there are compelling circumstances, the instructor may waive the requirement for prior notification. - 4.
+- 1. The student is required to take exams/quizzes as scheduled. - 2.
+Failure to complete an examination or quiz will be considered excused only in the event of illness or other imperative reasons. - 3.
+Students must ask the instructor for permission to postpone the examination or quiz prior to the time of the scheduled exam.
+If there are compelling circumstances the instructor may waive the requirement for prior notification. - 4.
 There will be no make-up for missed exams or quizzes without the prior approval of the instructor. - 5.
-If approval has been granted, the student must take the missed exam the first day he or she returns to class.
-An alternate form of the original exam may be given (ex: essay or oral). - 6.
-The student will receive a grade of zero (0) for the missed exam if the above guidelines are not followed. - 7.
-Tardiness: Students who arrive after an exam or quiz has begun will be allowed to enter only at the discretion of the instructor.
+If approval has been granted, the student must take the missed exam the first day he/she returns to class.
+An alternate form of the original exam may be given (example: essay or oral). - 6.
+The student will receive a grade of 0 for the missed exam if the above guidelines are not followed. - 7.
+Tardiness: Students who elect to take an exam or quiz on campus and arrive after the exam or quiz has begun will be allowed to enter only at the discretion of the instructor.